agraef/purr-data/index.md

 This repository is a mirror of Wilkes' original Gitlab repository available at <https://git.purrdata.net/jwilkes/purr-data>.
 We mainly use this as a one-stop shop to make it easy for you to get your hands on the latest [source](https://github.com/agraef/purr-data) and the available [releases](https://github.com/agraef/purr-data/releases), including pre-built packages for Linux, macOS and Windows.

-We also maintain a collection of Linux packages built from latest git sources for Arch Linux (via the [Arch User Repositories](https://aur.archlinux.org/) a.k.a.
+At the Johannes Gutenberg University (JGU) we also maintain a collection of Linux packages built from latest git sources for Arch Linux (via the [Arch User Repositories](https://aur.archlinux.org/) a.k.a.
 AUR) and recent Ubuntu releases (via [Launchpad](https://launchpad.net/~dr-graef)).

-More information and installation instructions: [Arch](https://l2orkaur.bitbucket.io/), [Ubuntu](https://l2orkubuntu.bitbucket.io/).
+Here's a quick shopping list:

-A quick introduction to Purr Data with more details can be found [here](https://agraef.github.io/purr-data-intro).
+- A quick introduction to Purr Data with more details can be found [here](https://agraef.github.io/purr-data-intro).

+- All development takes place on <https://git.purrdata.net/jwilkes/purr-data>, so that's where you should go for submitting bug reports and pull requests.

+- For general support, questions and discussion please subscribe to the DISIS [Pd-l2ork mailing list](http://disis.music.vt.edu/listinfo/l2ork-dev).

+- The latest and greatest downloads can be found at at <https://github.com/agraef/purr-data/releases>.

+- Check these links for more information and installation instructions about the JGU [Arch](https://l2orkaur.bitbucket.io/) and [Ubuntu](https://l2orkubuntu.bitbucket.io/) package repositories.

 Enjoy your stay!